Learning Center

-This guide explains what visual inspection is, why it’s valuable for maintenance professionals, and potential problems to be mindful of when using visual inspection as an asset-management or quality-control technique.
+This guide explains what visual inspection is, the various techniques used, its applications across industries, the benefits it offers maintenance professionals, and potential challenges to be mindful of when using visual inspection as an asset-management or quality control method.

 What Is a Visual Inspection?